CPPM Policy Chapter 14: Risk Management

 - Utilize the Risk Management Branch’s approved ERM process (government access only), tools, training and guidance, or consult with the Risk Management Branch to modify the tools if needed.

-- Conduct an assessment of Enterprise Risk Management implementation within their ministry using the Risk Maturity Self Assessment model (DOC) (government access only) developed by RMB and report the results to RMB every three years.
+- Conduct an assessment of Enterprise Risk Management implementation within their ministry using the Risk Maturity Self Assessment model (DOCX) (government access only) developed by RMB and report the results to RMB every three years.

 - Compile and maintain ministry-level risk registers following a government-wide standard process and format, and provide a copy to the Government Chief Risk Office, Risk Management Branch annually.